Zenit (satellite): Zenit 4 MKM

+Zenit 4 MKT

+Another variant of the Zenit-4 design equipped with a Priroda-3 camera, intended for the investigation of natural resources in the interests of the Soviet economy and international cooperation.

 Zenit 4 MT

 A special version of the Zenit 4M intended for topographical photography.
 It carried an SA-106 topographic camera, a laser altimeter and Doppler apparatus.

-First flight – Kosmos 470, 1971.
-Last flight – Kosmos 1398, 1982.

 Zenit 6U

 A "universal" version of the Zenit, intended for both low-altitude, high-resolution missions and higher-altitude, general observation missions.
 All flights used the Soyuz launch vehicle.
-There were 96 launches.

-First flight – Kosmos 867, 1976.
-Last flight – Kosmos 1685, 1985.
+There were a total of 97 Zenit-6U satellites launched between 1976 and 1984.

 Zenit 8

 This was intended for military cartographic photography.
 It used a Soyuz launch vehicle and launches took place from both Baikonur and Plesetsk.
 It had a 15-day orbital life.
 Similar satellites were referred to using the "Resurs-DK No.1" designation.

-Kosmos 2281, was the last Zenit flight.

-First flight – Kosmos 1571, 1984.
-Last flight – Kosmos 2281, 1994.

-Following the end of the programme, one Zenit-8 satellite was launched on the maiden flight of the Soyuz-2 launch vehicle, as a DemoSat.
-The satellite was placed on a sub-orbital trajectory, and intentionally impacted the Pacific Ocean shortly after launch.
+A total of 102 Zenit-8 satellites were launched between 1984 and 1994, in addition to one sent into a suborbital trajectory during the maiden flight of the Soyuz-2 rocket in 2004.

+Foreign assessment

+By the late 1960s, American intelligence was not only able to distinguish between reconnaissance Kosmos missions and other satellites launched under the Kosmos label, but also which launch complex they lifted off from (Plesetsk Cosmodrome or Baikonur Cosmodrome), and even when the film capsules were deorbited for recovery.
+Given the increase in spy satellite launch tempo that preceded and succeeded the major clashes during the 1969 Sino-Soviet border conflict, it was suggested that the pace of surveillance missions could indicate when Sino-Soviet tensions were elevated.

+In popular culture

+A Zenit satellite was mentioned in the movie Mission: Impossible – Dead Reckoning Part One.